metapieman/uk-house-prices/README.md

 domestic-E06000010-Kingston-upon-Hull-City-of
 ```

-It is important to realise that not all properties appear in the EPC dataset.
+Unfortunately, not all properties appear in the EPC dataset.
 This means that when creating per-square-metre plots (see below), some sales in the Land Registry data go unused.
-This is unfortunate, but seems unavoidable.
+This seems seems unavoidable.

 ## Creating per-square-metre plots